cloudfoundry/korifi/INSTALL.md

 Create DNS entries for the Korifi API and for the apps running on Korifi.
 They should match the Helm values used to [deploy Korifi](#deploy-korifi):

 -   The Korifi API entry should match the `api.apiServer.url` value.
 In our example, that would be `api.korifi.example.org`.
--   The apps entry should be a wildcard matching the `global.defaultAppDomainName` value.
+-   The apps entry should be a wildcard matching the `defaultAppDomainName` value.
 In our example, `*.apps.korifi.example.org`.

 The DNS entries should point to the load balancer endpoint created by Contour when installed.
 To discover your endpoint, run: